A cold email pitch could be an effective way to get a media contact’s attention if you draft it strategically

 The Pitch Itself

 Highlight the value of your news in your pitch because this is what will attract the press.
-Try and be yourself as much as possible and remember that people like to be spoken to not only with respect but also in a language that they understand.
+Try to be yourself as much as possible and remember that people like to be spoken to not only with respect but also in a language they understand.
 Write and talk how you normally would if you talked to your family and friends.

-To gain Maximum Impact
+To gain maximum impact

 Follow-up